 Katu women traditionally tattooed their faces, but this custom has been dying out in recent decades.
 The Katu tend towards monogamous families, but rich men and village leaders are allowed to have two or more wives.

-Although the New Testament has been translated for the Katu in Vietnam, where there is a larger number of believers, only a handful of Katu in Laos are known to profess Christianity.
+Although the New Testament has been translated for the Katu in Vietnam, where there is a larger number of believers, only a handful of Katu are known to profess Christianity.

-* Pray for a clear presentation of the gospel message.
+Pray for a clear presentation of the gospel message leading to faith in the only Savior.

-* Pray a strong evangelizing church would soon emerge among the demon-fearing Katu of Laos.
+Pray a strong evangelizing church would soon emerge among the demon-fearing Katu of Vietnam.

 |People Name General||Katu, Eastern|